Clear Skies

 Basic knowledge

 To use the observing guides effectively, basic knowledge of the sky is required.
-It helps to be familiar with the celestial coordinate system (right ascension and declination) and units of measure (degrees°, minutes' and seconds").
-Basically, you need to be able to read a starchart.
+It helps to be familiar with the celestial coordinate system (right ascension and declination) and units of measure (degrees°, minutes' and seconds") for both celestial coordinates and angular dimensions.
+Basically, you need to be able to read a star chart.

 Understanding cardinal directions in the eyepiece of your telescope (north, south, east, west) will aid in locating objects, finding object details and to locate objects mentioned in the field descriptions.
 Knowing the actual field of view of your telescope-eyepiece combination will help to compare an object's image to the view in your eyepiece and vice versa.